 I could tell you about how beautiful our city is, and that there are numerous historic and cultural sights, but I’m sure other travel guides have already listed these reasons countless times.

-My husband and I have been living in Budapest for many years so we know the city inside out.
+My husband and I have been living in Budapest for more than 20 years so we know the city inside out.

 I’m sure that this makes us a bit biased towards our hometown, but we are also well aware of its weaknesses that tourists might want to know about when visiting the city.

-We’ve also visited several cities in the neighbouring countries (Prague, Vienna, Ljubljana) so we can tell you what our city offers to tourists compared to other central European destinations.
+We’ve also explore several cities in the neighbouring countries (Prague, Vienna, Ljubljana) so we can tell you what our city offers to tourists compared to other central European destinations.

 But if you think we must be partial to our city, look at some lists by independent travel magazines where Budapest usually comes in the top 5, sometimes at the 1st or 2nd place.

-Mixture of Old and Modern World, Grand Architecture
+Mixture of Old & Modern World, Grand Architecture

 The Hungarian capital’s charm lies in the many cultural influences that affected the city during its long history.